Anouck Vrancken Peeters

 Anouck Vrancken Peeters (born 13 February 2003) is a Dutch tennis player.
-She has career-high WTA ranking of No. 334 in singles achieved on 27 October 2025.
+She has a career-high WTA ranking of No. 288 in singles, achieved on 19 January 2026.

-Career
+Career overview

 She is from The Hague and is a member of LTC Naaldwijk tennis club.
 She turned professional in 2023 and reached her first senior final in August of that year.

 In January 2025, she defeated Nikola Bartůňková of the Czech Republic to reach the final of the W15 indoor event in Oslo.
-In the final she defeated Josy Daems of Germany for her first senior title.
+In the final, she defeated Josy Daems of Germany for her first senior title.
 She won a second W15 title in Bucharest in February 2025, beating Anastasia Kulikova in the final.
 In March 2025, he defeated Czech player Anna Sisková for another title at that level, in Sharm el-Sheikh.

-In June 2025, she was awarded a wildcard into the women’s singles at the 2025 Libéma Open for her WTA Tour debut, where she was drawn against Lulu Sun of New Zealand.
+In June 2025, Vrancken Peeters was awarded a wildcard entry into the Rosmalen Open for her WTA Tour main-draw singles debut, in which she lost against Lulu Sun in the first round.